cylc/cylc-doc/src/tutorial/runtime/introduction.rst

 .. ifnotslides::

-   You can navigate between workflows using the list on the left.
+   You can navigate between workflows using the list on the left (the screenshot shows only one, however).

 .. figure:: ../img/cylc-gui-scan-view.png